daattali/beautiful-jekyll/presentations/2017-04/markdown.md

 - VSCode was all the rage at PSHSummit

 - Extensibility (Easy to use/create plugins)
-	-	Check out these Plugins (PowerShell, GitLens, Vagrant, Easy Snippet Maker, Theme Plugins, and more!)
+	-	Check out these Plugins (PowerShell, VIGitLens, Vagrant, Easy Snippet Maker, Settings Sync, Theme Plugins, and more!)

 - Debugging in VSCode is getting much better.
 Pipeline debugging, multiple debug configs, Conditional break points and more.